tmaster1000/node-performance-mod/README.md

 Performance comparison with unmodded game running 20 AI-driven covets on the Automation Test Track with 'High' graphics preset. (**note, this was done with all options enabled**)
 ![image](https://github.com/user-attachments/assets/94d24680-cb86-4e64-a4c9-7c21b78207a4)

+THIS MOD AND CODE IS PROTECTED BY THE GNU General Public License v3.0.
+Distributing closed source versions is strictly prohibited